• Skip to primary navigation

 About professionally run services

 For most people who are looking for help, the easiest first step is call or come to the Recovery hub in their area and talk to the workers there about what is going on for them.

 The Recovery Hubs are one – stop shops which bring together a range of treatment and support services.
 The staff there will listen, give information and advice and, if you want to, will help you to get further treatment and support.
-There is more information about the hubs here.

 If you want further help, you will be allocated a keyworker – a drug and alcohol professional who will help you develop a personal plan and organise treatment and any other help that you need.
 You will meet your keyworker for regular one-to-one sessions and they will be your first port of call throughout your support.

 Alternatively, you could visit your GP.
 Your GP can discuss your concerns with you, assess the nature of your problems and help you choose the most appropriate treatment.
 Your GP might offer to treat you or might refer you to a local specialist service.